 MForesight taps the collective wisdom of the national manufacturing community, including researchers, practitioners, and policymakers, to:

 - Identify emerging technologies and cross-cutting challenges important to U.S. manufacturing competitiveness

 - Determine barriers to broad implementation of these technologies

 - Develop recommendations to overcome the barriers, and

 - Secure U.S. leadership in these technologies.

-Last year alone, MForesight engaged nearly 2,000 experts in various workshops and meetings; its reports were downloaded by nearly 20,000 community members.
+Last year alone, MForesight engaged over 2,000 experts in various workshops and meetings; its reports were downloaded by over 20,000 community members.